-In 2013, nearly one quarter (23 percent) of part-time workers worked part-time involuntarily, because they could not obtain full-time work.
-These workers often need more than one job to make ends meet, but when workers have little say in their work schedules at their primary job, it can be difficult to impossible to arrange a schedule at a second job.
-Low-wage workers, who have the least say in their schedules, are also far more likely than the overall workforce to work part-time involuntarily (14 percent versus 6 percent).
+In 2014, one in five (20.7 percent) part-time workers worked part-time involuntarily, because they could not obtain full-time work.
+These workers may need more than one job to make ends meet, but when workers have little say in their work schedules at their primary job, it can be difficult to impossible to arrange a schedule at a second job.
+Low-wage workers, who have the least say in their schedules, are also far more likely than the overall workforce to work part-time involuntarily (24 percent versus 6 percent).

 The prevalence of part-time work was exacerbated by the recession, but levels of part-time work still remain high in the recovery, which supports the notion that the trend toward part-time work in low-wage jobs is part of a broader structural change in the way that employers hire and schedule workers.
 Some workers are hired expecting full-time hours only to find that they are not put on the schedule at all for weeks and months at a time.
 This particular practice of hiring workers and then giving them very few or no hours of work is especially well-documented in the retail industry.
+In the particular practice of hiring workers are the particular practice of hiring workers and then giving them very few or no hours of work is especially well-documented in the retail industry.

-Variable work hours can make it extremely difficult for workers to maintain eligibility for child care subsidies that are tied to work or simply to meet basic expenses like food, rent, and utilities.
+Variable work hours can make it extremely difficult for workers to maintain eligibility for child care subsidies that are tied to work hours or simply to meet basic expenses like food, rent, and utilities.
 And even in months when workers are scheduled for sufficient hours to meet their expenses, workers experience the incredible stress and uncertainty that comes with not knowing in advance how much income they will be bringing home.

 II.
-The Fair Scheduling Act Provides Crucial Protections for Workers
+HB 3377 Provides Crucial Protections for Workers

-A. The Fair Scheduling Act Provides Workers with more Predictable and Stable Schedules, and More of a Say in When They Work
+A. HB 3377 Provides Workers with More Predictable and Stable Schedules, and More of a Say in When They Work

 Workers need a say in their schedules in order to meet their responsibilities at work and in the rest of their lives.
-The Fair Scheduling Act would permit employees to request flexible, predictable, or stable schedules from their employer, free from retaliation.
+The bill would permit employees to request flexible, predictable, or stable schedules from their employer, free from retaliation.
 It would require employers to engage in a timely, interactive process with the requesting employee.
-Requests made because of a serious health condition, the employee's responsibilities as a caregiver, the employee's enrollment in a career-related educational or training program, or if a part-time employee makes the request for reasons related to a second job, the employer must grant the request.
-For those part-time employees that desire full-time hours, the bill includes an access to hours provision, which would require employers with additional hours of work available in positions held by current employees to offer those hours to current qualified employees before hiring new employees or contractors.
+Requests made because of a serious health condition of the employee, caregiving responsibilities, a second job, or participation in a workforce training program would have to be granted, unless there was a bona fide business reason for denial.

-The Fair Scheduling Act would also help workers achieve more predictability and certainty in their schedules.
-The bill would require employers to provide hourly employees with their schedules a minimum of 21 days in advance.
-If an employer changes the schedule after its posting, but with more than 24 hours' notice, the employer would be required to pay the employee one hour of additional pay at the employee's regular rate for each changed shift.
-If, within 24 hours of the start of a shift, the employer subtracts or adds hours from the shift, cancels the shift, or changes the shift's start or end time, the employer would be required to pay the employee at least four hours of additional pay, in addition to any hours worked.
-The bill prohibits employers from requiring employees to work hours not included in the initial work schedule, unless the employee consents to the additional hours in writing, and prohibits employees from requiring an employee to find another employee to cover hours during which the employee is unable to work a schedule shift.
+The bill would also provide workers with more predictability and certainty in their schedules.
+It would require employers to provide: three weeks' advance notice of work schedules; upon hire, disclosure of the number of hours an employee can expect to work; one hour of additional pay for each shift changed with less than 21 days' notice but more than 24 hours' prior notice; and four hours of additional pay for changes made with less than 24 hours' notice.
+The bill prohibits employers from requiring employees to work hours not included in the initial work schedule, unless the employee consents to the additional hours in writing, and prohibits employers from requiring an employee to find another employee to cover hours during which the employee is unable to work a scheduled shift.